 Ehlmann has served in all three branches of government.
 He was a member of the Missouri House of Representatives from 1989 to 1993, representing the City of St. Charles’ 19th District; served in the Missouri Senate from 1993 to 2001 in St. Charles County’s 23rd District; and was Associate Circuit Judge and Circuit Judge from 2001 to 2004 in Missouri’s 11th Judicial Circuit.
 While in the Senate, Ehlmann served two terms as Republican Floor Leader.

 Ehlmann earned a Bachelor of Arts in history from Furman University in Greenville, S.C.; a Master of Arts in history from the University of Missouri-Columbia; and a Juris Doctor from Washington University in St. Louis.
 He was a teacher and coach in public schools for seven years and a practicing attorney for 12 years.

-A lifelong resident of St. Charles County, Ehlmann serves on the President’s Community Advisory Board for Lindenwood University, and speaks to many community organizations about St. Charles County history and governmental issues.
-He is a member of the Executive Board of the East-West Gateway Council of Governments, Board of Directors of the St. Louis Regional Chamber, and Ex-Officio Member of St. Louis Civic Progress.
+A lifelong resident of St. Charles County, Ehlmann serves on the Lindenwood University President’s Council, and speaks to many community organizations about St. Charles County history and governmental issues.
+He is a member of the Executive Board of the East-West Gateway Council of Governments.

 Ehlmann is a member of the Board of Trustees and Executive Committee for the State Historical Society of Missouri and the Board of Trustees of the Missouri Historical Society.
 He has authored a history of St. Charles County and numerous articles.